TrangNgyn/Uni-Assignments/Java Projects/RTandART-master/README.md

 The Error Log provides details on any errors encountered within a given test case.
 If an error occurs, The Error Log First prints the combination of values that produced the error in blue, underneath a new heading of “the test case revealed the error”.

 The Error Log then provides details on what error occurs from these values.
-For example, in the below ART Results Panel, we can see that at Test Case number 120, an error occurred with the invalid date being entered of the 30/02/1806.
-This causes a Parse Exception because this is not a possible date, a result that the programmer may want to see, however, they should make sure to defensively program to prevent the program from crashing if this date was entered.